Thursday, February 14, 2019

 1819 LM - Ms. Encinias' Class

 Do you want your child to have a blast in the morning before school and do a ninja warrior course, play soccer, do obstacle courses, then Morning Activity Club is for you.
 Join Ms. Birdno (technology teacher), Ms. Newell (2nd grade), Ms. Harrison (kindergarten), Ms. Encinias (4th grade), or Ms. Pozner (3rd grade) for this wake me up club.
 Similar to Homework Club and Crash Club, you can go to Morning Activity Club only when you need, or every day of the week!
+The price has changed to $4!
 Sign up on the School Store today!
-Nut Free Snacks

 As we are progressing through Saxon, lessons are continuously getting more challenging.
 Because of this, you may notice that your child's class may be slowing down the pace, or switching up the homework some days.
 Each teacher carefully monitors their student's progression to make sure students are getting the support or challenge that is needed.